Skip to content

 The FODMAP diet contains more easily digestible foods and reduces certain carbohydrates that can be poorly absorbed, leading to fermentation in the small intestine.
 This elimination diet is increasing in popularity and can help in the short term, allowing the gut to heal.
 In the longer term you need to establish a tolerance level for each food, in order to reintroduce it and keep your diet as diverse as possible.

 Talk to a nutritionist about your fibre intake.
 Fibre is needed to maintain regularity and prevent constipation which can contribute to bloating.
 Insoluble fibre will become your new best friend if your bloating is being caused by irregular bowel movements or constipation.
 Raw plant foods are fibre rich but can be more difficult to digest so stick to cooked foods whilst on any gut healing program.

-Ensuring your diet contains an adequate amount of prebiotics (food for friendly bacteria) will also help, so try including foods such as bananas, leeks, asparagus, artichoke, and onions.
+Ensuring your diet contains an adequate amount of prebiotics (prebiotics are a source of food for friendly bacteria) will also help, so try including foods such as: bananas, leeks, asparagus, artichoke, and onions.
 This will help to increase the diversity and number of friendly bacteria in your gut.

 Nutritional Therapist Kerry Beeson explains more about prebiotics here in her article ‘What are prebiotics?’.